grafana/loki/docs/clients/aws/ec2/ec2.md

 - A VPC that is routable from the internet.
 (Follow those [instructions][create an vpc] if you need to create one)
 - A SSH public key.
 (Follow those [instructions][create an ssh key] if you need a new one)
 - The [AWS CLI][aws cli] configured (run `aws configure`).
-- A Grafana instance with a Loki data source already configured.
+- A Grafana instance with a Loki data source already configured, you can use [GrafanaCloud][GrafanaCloud] free trial.

-For the sake of simplicity we'll use a GrafanaCloud Loki and Grafana instance, but all the step are the same if you're running your own Loki and Grafana instance.
+For the sake of simplicity we'll use a GrafanaCloud Loki and Grafana instances, you can get an free account for this tutorial on our [website][GrafanaCloud], but all the steps are the same if you're running your own Open Source version of Loki and Grafana instances.

 To make it easy to learn all the following instructions are manual, however in a real setup we recommend you to use provisioning tools such as [Terraform][terraform], [CloudFormation][cloud formation], [Ansible][ansible] or [Chef][chef].